wenjietseng/wjt-website-archived/experiments.md

 - Follow the setup an instructions in part B

 ### Final remark
-- There are four techniques to test
+- There are four techniques to test: direct, attach, physical, and raycasting
 - Please remember to keep your posture during direct, attach, and raycasting.
 - Please check the green targets before you start to touch the first one